Visitation Rights of Non-Custodial Parents in Pakistan

-Visitation rights of a parent who does not have custody are a core issue between separated parents, separated either by divorce or separation.
-Hereunder, we try to simplify the Visitation Rights of parents for a better understanding and describe how to cope with the situation of parental alienation as a psychological and legal matter.
+Visitation rights in Pakistan for a non-custodial parent, most commonly a father who does not hold physical custody, are a core issue between separated parents, separated either by divorce, separation, or the death of a custodial parent.
+In 2026, this area has seen real movement: the Supreme Court has formally encouraged co-parenting through mediation, and Family Courts are increasingly relying on structured, enforceable meeting schedules, including hybrid arrangements for parents living abroad.
+Hereunder, we simplify the visitation rights of non-custodial parents for a better understanding, and describe how to cope with the situation of parental alienation as both a psychological and legal matter.

 Instant Consultation